Foreverskyin0216/playword/packages/core/README.md

 Hardcoding sensitive information in your test cases is not a good practice.
 Instead, use custom variables with the syntax `{VARIABLE_NAME}` and define them in your environment settings.

-Assume the following environment variables are set in .env

 ```bash
 # .env
 USERNAME=standard_user